fleet-sdk/docs/docs/transaction-building.md

 ### Input box object type

-You can fetch output boxes from the blockchain or directly from the [user's wallet](./wallet-interaction.md#step-5-fetch-boxes).
+Input boxes can be fetched from the blockchain or directly from the [user's wallet](./wallet-interaction.md#step-5-fetch-boxes).

 ```ts
 type Box = {